On the island of Faial Azores, find two volcanoes, a world-renowned marina and stunning ocean-side pools and beaches.

 What is the Faial Nature Park and Azores Geopark?

 The Azores Islands contain many areas of both geological and ecological significance.
 The government understood the importance of the preservation of these sites and, in the 1970’s, began to set aside areas on each island to preserve and protect, for future generations.
 This foresight led to the Azores being one of the early places recognized as a sustainable travel destination.
-Each island in the archipelago has a nature park within, which has areas categorized for various levels protection (habitats and species, landscapes, resources).
+Each island in the archipelago has a nature park within, which has areas categorized for various levels of protection (habitats and species, landscapes, resources).

 The Faial Nature Park was an early winner of a European Destinations of Excellence award in 2011 (5 years after the program began) which recognized Faial’s sustainable tourism development models.
 There are 14 protected areas representing about 18% of the island’s land area.